pmiguelpinto90/ShiftDisplay/README.md

 * __insertPoint()__
   * led.insertPoint(index)

-  bla bla
+  Insert point in buffer.

-  `index`: is the digit position on the display, starting at 0 for the leftmost.
+  `index`: is the position on the display to insert point, starting at 0 for the leftmost.

 * __removePoint()__
   * led.removePoint(index)

-  bla bla
+  Remove point from buffer.

-  `index`: is the digit position on the display, starting at 0 for the leftmost.
+  `index`: is the position on the display to remove point, starting at 0 for the leftmost.

 * __show()__
   * led.show()